oVirt/ovirt-site/source/feature/instance-types.html.md

 For example “medium” including 1 virtual CPU and 4GB of memory.

 **Image**
 Used to describe the virtual machine disk image.
-(Amazon uses the term AMI) This is the based operating system image including applications.
-The image is stateless, any changes made to the image.
+(Amazon uses the term AMI) This is the base operating system image including applications.
+The image is stateless, any changes made to the image are lost after stopping the virtual machine.
 For example “Windows 2008R2 with SQLServer”

 **Volume**